 Dr. Kiedrowski has been a managing partner at Dove Valley Animal Hospital since October 2003.
 He was a graduate of West Phoenix High School before attending Northern Arizona University receiving his Bachelor of Science in Zoology.
 He finished his collegiate education at Colorado State University receiving his DVM degree in 1989.
 Post graduation, he returned to Arizona and began his real life training at Camelwest Animal Hospital before taking a position and becoming a partner at Mountain View Animal Hospital where he practiced until 2003.
 He studied in an internship in Avian / exotic medicine under Dr Susan Clubb in Florida.
-He has provided consulting work for The Phoenix Zoo, Out Of Africa, Wildlife World Zoo, Arizona Game & Fish, as well as the Animal Kingdom Stores, Pet Pad Stores and The Arizona Reptile Center.
+He has provided consulting work for The Phoenix Zoo, Out Of Africa, Wildlife World Zoo, Arizona Game & Fish, the Phoenix Herpetological Society, as well as the Animal Kingdom Stores, Pet Pad Stores, The Arizona Reptile Center, AZ Sugar Glider Rescue, Piggie Poo Rescue, Any Rat Rescue, and AZ Animal Welfare League.
 He has lectured on exotic animal medicine and husbandry to numerous groups including The Arizona Veterinary Medical Association, The Arizona Veterinary Health Care Team and the International Herpetological Symposium.
 He spent 6 years on the board of The Arizona Herpetological association and is a consulting veterinarian for The National Turtle and Tortoise Association.
 He is a member of The Association of Reptile and Amphibian Veterinarians.

 He was born in Milwaukee Wisconsin where he learned to chase frogs and snakes in the local swamp.
 His family moved to Arizona in 1968.
 As a small child his career choices included Paleontology, Herpetology and Veterinary Medicine.
 After being informed that all the dinosaurs were dead, Paleontology was dropped from the list.
 In college he realized that opportunities for herpetologists were very limited so Veterinary Medicine became the top choice.